Midori Naka: Legacy

 Midori Naka was the first person in the world whose death was officially certified to be a result of "atomic bomb disease" (radiation poisoning).
 Journalist Robert Jungk argues that the publicity surrounding the illness of Midori Naka, owing to her status as a public figure, was instrumental in catapulting the so-called "radiation sickness" to the public eye.
 Until Naka's story came forward, there was confusion and obscurity surrounding the mysterious "new sickness" from which many of the atomic bombing survivors were suffering.
 Jungk argues that, thanks to the prominence of Naka and her personal story, proper investigation and examination of the radiation poisoning phenomenon commenced, potentially saving the lives of many of the people exposed to radiation during the bombings.

 On 11 September 1945, the results of 37 autopsies of bomb victims conducted by the scientific team of Kyoto University were confiscated by the US Army General Thomas Farrell.
 The confiscated material removed to the United States included the remains of Naka.
 Her remains were carefully studied and were returned to Japan in 1972, in a set of glass preserving jars.
 They are since exhibited in the Hiroshima Peace Memorial.

-French poet references Naka in his poem Sous le signe d'Hiroshima (Under the Star of Hiroshima), likening her to a "flake of snow".
+French poet Jacques Gaucheron references Naka in his poem Sous le signe d'Hiroshima (Under the Star of Hiroshima), likening her to a "flake of snow".
 (Note: To clarify, the Gaucheron poem in question is not included in Genbaku-shi hyaku-hachijūnin-shū, which was later published in English as Against nuclear weapons: a collection of poems by 181 poets 1945–2007, Coal Sack Publishing.)
-(Note: The Gaucheron poem in Japanese translation by the late is "Hiroshima no hoshi no moto ni ヒロシマの星のもとに", available via oshimahakko.work.
+(Note: The Gaucheron poem in Japanese translation by the late Hakko Oshima is "Hiroshima no hoshi no moto ni ヒロシマの星のもとに", available via oshimahakko.work.
 Originally published in print in Oshima tr.
 (2003) Fushinban, Koyo Media, which was translated from Gaucheron, État de veille (and other works).)
 The long poem was first published in the literary journal Europe: Revue Littéraire Mensuelle in 1970.

 In 1988, a docudrama that dealt with the formation of the Sakura-tai and the fate of its members was released.
 The film, Sakura-tai Chiru was directed by Kaneto Shindō.
 Midori Naka was portrayed by actress Yasuko Yagami.